jack610336/jack610336.github.io/index.md

 ## Android

-  * Android Introduction
+  * Android Introduction - Preparing
-  * How to set up the development environment
+  * How to set up the development environment - Preparing
-  * First App in Android
+  * First App in Android - Preparing

 ## Fiebase
   * [Use Firebase create a project](/FireBase.md)